 On a beautiful sunny day in Washington Heights, I finally finished my travels up Amsterdam Avenue from 181st Street to the corner of Fort George Avenue.
-My first stop was McNally Plaza as I crossed the street to start the walk up Amsterdam Avenue.
-The park and its fall foliage was beckoning.
+My first stop was McNally Plaza as I crossed the street to start the walk-up Amsterdam Avenue.
+The park and its fall foliage were beckoning.
 McNally is a small park right by the Washington Bridge leading to the Bronx.

 McNally Plaza Park is named after World War I Corporal Richard J. McNally, who lived in the neighborhood and was killed at the end of the war in September of 1918 (NYCParks.com).

 McNally Plaza Park

 I don’t recommend taking a walk on this busy bridge but for a short distance it offers the most amazing views of the East River and of the foliage in High Bridge Park below.
 You can see the few joggers and bicyclists below that had finished their day at work.
 The rolling hills remind me of my travels in Inwood.

 As I walked up Amsterdam Avenue, I passed by the Washington Heights Expeditionary Learning School (Wheels), that was letting out for the day.
 There is the most amazing street vendor just outside the school who makes freshly fried pastilitos and croquets filled with beef, cheese or chicken.
 She is located just outside the door to the school at 182nd Street and try to catch her before she leaves the school area.
 You can pick up a nice lunch for about $3.00 and her beef pastilitos are the best.